nimbix/jardoc/docs/apps_tutorial.md

 You can see that:

-* `const_2` value was passed first in arguments, because `positional` is `false`, and was a combinaison of the main entry key and its value.
+* `const_2` value was passed first in arguments, because `positional` is `false`, and was a combination of the main entry key and its value.
 This is useful to define parameters like `-c blue`:
 ```
                   "-c": {
                     "name": "define color",